rebeccak1/open-street-map/README.md

 ## Other Ideas
 ### Further fix the errors encountered in the street names
-- Mostly due to US Highway names that have numbers.
+The street names that are now considered inconsistent are mostly due to US Highway names that have numbers.
+Therefore, streets that are US Highways should be taken into account when deciding whether or not a street name is consistent.
+#### Benefits
+- The dataset is further cleaned
+#### Anticipated Issues
+- Need to make sure that a street that has the format of a highway name (ends in a number) is actually a highway, and is not a mistake/typo in the street name.

 ### Validate zip codes
-- A few states were listed as `GA`.
+A few states were listed as `GA`.
 The addresses that had these listed should be verified with external data to see if GA is a typo and the address is indeed in FL, or if the address is in GA and is included in the dataset by mistake.
-- Validate the zip code fields that have multiple zip codes listed with semicolons.
+The zip code fields that have multiple zip codes listed with semicolons also need to be validated.
+The data can be validated with external data sources, such as Google Maps.
+#### Benefits
+- Improvement in accuracy for data queries.
+#### Anticipated Issues
+- The external database could have incorrect info.
+- The external database could be missing the needed information.
+- Need users to perform the cleaning.

 ### Check consistency of other data fields
-- Like phone numbers
+The consistency of other fields, like phone numbers, also needs to be checked.
+As with the zip codes, this can be done by cross-referencing an external data source, and has the same benefits and anticipated issues.

+### Ensure new data is consistent
+As this analysis has shown, this dataset is not without errors.
+Instead of cleaning the dataset after data has been entered, I think a better way would be to have a more structured way for users to input data.
+For example, the user could only select a zip code from zip codes that were validated to be in the area.
+#### Benefits
+- Less cleaning of data set needed
+#### Anticipated Issues
+- Need users who are dedicated to implementing the solution
+- Initially it would require a lot of time to implement and validate the structured input form

 ## Files
 All of the analysis is done with the `osm.ipynb` file.
 The cells were exported in python scripts as: